1/2stick buttermelted (you can substitute coconut oil)

 1½cupswhite whole wheat flour(you can substitute regular white flour)

 2 1/2cupsfresh cranberries

 2tablespoonfresh orange juice

 2teaspoonswhite whole wheat flour(or regular white flour)

 1/4cupcoconut sugar(you can substitute regular sugar and add more if you prefer a sweeter bar)

 white chocolate (optional for drizzling over the top)

-To make the crust & crumble, place whole wheat flour, regular oats, honey, brown sugar, ground cinnamon, orange zest and salt in a large bowl.
+To make the crust & crumble, place the whole wheat flour, regular oats, honey, brown sugar, ground cinnamon, orange zest, and salt in a large bowl.
 Stir in melted butter and vanilla until just combined.
-Mixture should be a little dry and crumbly.
-Reserve 1 cup of the mixture, this will be your crumble topping.
+The mixture should be a little dry and crumbly.
+Reserve 1 cup of the mixture.
+This will be your crumble topping.